bwolleswinkel/TWAIN-4.1-MOCT/brainstorm/functionalities.md

 - **Absent gradient:** For most objective functions $J$, the gradient $\partial J(\boldsymbol{x}, \boldsymbol{\theta}) / \partial \boldsymbol{x}$, which makes finding solutions difficult (use of gradient-free/global methods, e.g., genetic algorithms, simulated annealing, etc.).
 - **Non-convex:** The objective function $J$ is non-convection and/or highly nonlinear, meaning no unique minimum exists.
 - **Expensive:** The objective function $J(\boldsymbol{x}, \boldsymbol{\theta})$ is expensive to evaluate, which makes solving the optimization problem slow.
+- **Combinatorial:** Related to the former, the domain of (some of) the decision variables might be discrete/discretized, but the number of combinations explodes exponentially.
 - **Undefined:** For some combinations of decision variables $\boldsymbol{x}$ and objective functions $J$ the values $J(\boldsymbol{x},\boldsymbol{\theta}) = \varnothing$ is undefined.

 ## 1. Control strategies: